How to Optimize Your Google Shopping Feed

 It is important to note that there is no one correct combination of keywords, descriptions or titles.
 Every retailer will have different levels of engagement and conversions.
 Some e-commerce stores will have committed hobbyists, others will have college-educated shoppers and others anything outside or in between the different categories.

 You can enter up to 5000 characters for your product descriptions though no shopper is likely to read that much information.
-In fact, having too long product description may actually be negative for your product ads since it could mean that you have unclear selling points thus resulting in poor click-through rates.
+In fact, having too long product descriptions may actually be negative for your product ads since it could mean that you have unclear selling points thus resulting in poor click-through rates.

 The optimal product description length is about 500 and no more than 1000 characters.
 To ensure that your descriptions are more effective, thoroughly research and use good keywords just like you would when writing your meta descriptions and SEO titles.